This Quick-Guide sets out the law and practice on the role of the governors in the exclusion review process.

 The number of governors that must hear an exclusion depends on whether the school is maintained or an academy.

-In a maintained school A school that is funded by and under the control of the local authority A government organisation with jurisdiction over a local area such as a borough or county, often called a local council.
-Where multiple authorities overlap, the local education authority (LEA) has responsibility for excluded children. . there must be at least three governors.
+In a maintained school A school that is funded by and under the control of the local authority A borough, county or city council that has responsibility for providing education to children in their area. . there must be at least three governors.

 In an academy may have fewer governors if the school’s articles of association specifically allow it.
 In practice, it is unlikely that you will find a panel with less than three governors.